extrasalt/fancyhost/README.md

 # fancyhost
-A dummy go service to demonstrate loadbalancing
+A go service to demonstrate that requests are in fact going to different hosts in a loadbalanced environment.

+#TODO
+- [ ] Generate identicons
+- [ ] Generate background color